Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 Soon, Emperor Wuzong of Tang passed away, and some powerful eunuchs supported Li Chen as the next emperor.

-They believed that the foolish prince Li Chen with no political resources would be easier to control than Emperor Wuzong’s sons with a powerful empress dowager and a strong clan.
+They believed that the foolish prince Li Chen, lacking political resources, would be easier to control than Emperor Wuzong’s sons, who had a powerful empress dowager and a strong clan.

-Li Chen ascended to the throne when he was 36 years old, for he didn’t have a noble mother with a strong clan and was weak-willed, timid, quiet, and not bright.
+At the age of 36, Li Chen ascended to the throne due to the absence of a noble mother from a powerful clan and his perceived qualities of being weak-willed, timid, quiet, and not very bright.

-Everyone in the palace and government was still thinking about manipulating the new fool emperor to obtain benefits and power.
+Everyone in the palace and government was still contemplating how to manipulate the new foolish emperor to gain benefits and power.

 However, the new emperor Li Chen changed immediately into a decisive, intelligent, and strong emperor and made moves first.